openbmc/openbmc/poky/documentation/standards.md

 or reducing readability, as well as for command output which should be kept unmodified.

-### Project names

-Project names should be capitalized in the same way they are on Wikipedia, in particular:

-* BitBake
-* OpenEmbedded

-There are exceptions in which such names can be used in lower case:

-* When referring to a package name
-* When referring to the corresponding command name
-* When used in a cross-reference title.
-Such titles are usually in lower case.

 ### File, tool and command names

-File, tool and command names should be double tick-quoted.
+File, tool, command and package names should be double tick-quoted.
 For example, ``` ``conf/local.conf`` ``` is preferred over
 `"conf/local.conf"`.

+### Project names

+Project names should be introduced with single quotes, to have them rendered with an italic font and make them easier to distinguish from command names (double tick-quoted) and from regular English words.

+An exception is when project names appear in hyperlinks, as nested markup is not supported by Sphinx yet.

+Project names should also be capitalized (or not) in the same way they are on Wikipedia, or on their own project pages if they are not described on Wikipedia.
+If a project name isn't capitalized, it should remain so even at the beginning of a sentence.

+For example:

+* ``` `BitBake` ```
+* ``` `ftrace` ```

 ### Variables